AmiteshThind/DarkSideDiscs/README.md

 ## Setup
 To run this project, install it locally using npm.
-Make Sure to be in the DarkSideDiscs folder before running npm install.
+Make Sure to be in the darksidediscs folder before running npm install.
 Once **npm install** has completed installing the dependencies you must run **npm run serve** to run the project on your local network.

 ```
-$ cd  DarkSideDiscs/
+$ cd  darksidediscs/
 $ npm install
 $ npm run serve
 ```